 As per the Federal Decree-Law No. (08) of 2017, Value Added Tax (VAT), is charged at 5% standard rate or 0% (as the case may be) on every taxable supply and deemed supply made by the taxable person.
-The Company is required to file its VAT returns and compute the payable tax (which is output tax less input tax) for the allotted tax periods and deposit the same within the prescribed due dates of filing VAT return and tax payment.
+The Company does not have any taxable supplies of goods or services nor has its expenses exceeded the prescribed statutory threshold.
+As VAT registration is not mandatory in UAE for such entities, the Company has opted to deregister under VAT.